NandhanaPramod/gcp-demo-project/GITHUB_ACTIONS_SETUP.md

    - Go to **Actions** tab in your repository
    - Watch the workflow run in real-time

-3. **Check SonarQube:**
+3. **Check SonarCloud:**
-   - Visit your SonarQube project
+   - Visit your SonarCloud project
    - See the new analysis results

 ## 🔧 Troubleshooting

 ### **Common Issues:**

-1. **"SonarQube server not accessible"**
+1. **"Authentication failed"**
-   - Check if SonarQube is running
+   - Check your SonarCloud token
-   - Verify the URL in secrets
+   - Ensure it's a Global Analysis Token

-2. **"Authentication failed"**
+2. **"Project not found"**
-   - Regenerate the SonarQube token
+   - Verify your project key in `sonar-project.properties`
-   - Update the secret in GitHub
+   - Check that the project exists in SonarCloud

 3. **"No coverage data"**
    - Ensure `pytest-cov` is installed
    - Check test files are in the right location

 4. **"Quality Gate failed"**
-   - Review issues in SonarQube
+   - Review issues in SonarCloud
    - Fix code quality problems
    - Re-run the workflow

 ## 📈 Next Steps

-1. **Customize Quality Gates** in SonarQube
+1. **Customize Quality Gates** in SonarCloud
 2. **Add more test coverage**
 3. **Configure branch protection rules**
 4. **Set up Slack/Teams notifications**